 - One reason lung cancer so deadly is because it is usually asymptomatic until it has metastasized (spread throughout the body).

-- Because of this, half of all lung cancers are already staged IV by the time they are diagnosed.
+- Because of this, By the time a doctor makes a diagnosis, half of all lung cancer patients are staged IV.

 - Radon is the leading cause of lung cancer in non-smokers accounting for an estimated 21,000 lung cancer deaths each year.

-- Another cause of lung cancer is asbestos, Nonsmoking asbestos workers are 5X more likely to develop lung cancer than nonsmokers not exposed to asbestos.
+- Asbestos causes lung cancer, as well, Nonsmoking asbestos workers are 5X more likely to develop lung cancer than nonsmokers not exposed to asbestos.
 If you’re a smoker and you’ve been exposed to asbestos, your risk of developing lung cancer increases 50 fold.

 5 Year Survival Rates for Non-Small Cell Lung Cancer (NSCLC)